huo1m1w1/PayrollRunner/README.md

 # PayrollRunner

-A simple C# task for employee payroll to calculate employee wages with and without tax.
+A simple employee payroll task written in C# to calculate employee wages with and without tax.